 Alessandro Michele: The Love & Beyond

-No matter the style, the texture or even the age of targeted customers, Gucci is so different after Alessandro Michele became its creative director.
-His liberal heart isn't afraid to take risks and give this 96-year-old brand a makeover.
-Aside from Gucci, Alessandro Michele also made himself more famous overnight.
-The playful designs made Marc Jacobs and other fashionistas lose their minds in Gucci stores.
-Now, everybody wants to get their hands on the retro Gucci tee, the logo belt, and Dionysus hand bag.
+No matter the style, the texture or even the age of targeted customers, Gucci is so different after Alessandro Michele took over as its creative director.
+Alessandro Michele also made himself famous overnight.
+His liberal heart isn't afraid to take risks, giving this 96-year-old brand a total makeover.
+The playful designs made fashionistas lose their minds in the Gucci stores, even Marc Jacobs.
+Everybody wants to get their hands on the retro Gucci tee, the logo belt, and Dionysus hand bag.

 So what's the magic of Michele?
-This year, the 42-year-old fashion designer was invited as a guest editor of <A MAGAZINE curated by>, and also organized the exhibition <Blind For Love>.
-Michele opened up his world-- the love ones in his life and beyond-- for all to see.
+This year, the 42-year-old fashion designer was invited as a guest editor of <A MAGAZINE curated by>.
+He was also assigned to organize the exhibition <Blind For Love>, where he opened up his world— the love ones in his life and beyond— for all to see.

-The exhibition was divided into 3 parts-- Cabinet of Curiosities, Dream Within A Dream and #BlindForLove, allowing us to see Michele's world in different perspective.
+The exhibition was divided into 3 parts— Cabinet of Curiosities, Dream Within A Dream and #BlindForLove, allowing us to see Michele's world in different perspectives.